Interesting Facts

 What Are Heating Pads and Are They Safe to Use?

 A cat heating pad is a small cushioned device that maintains your pet cat warm as it rests.
-These pads are appropriate for cats of all ages and at any time of year.
+These heating pads are appropriate for cats of all ages and at any time of year.
 Most cats will appreciate them more when the weather becomes cold.

 When Should Heating Pads be Used on Cats and Kittens?